TarHeelIllustrated - Good Times For Patient Platek

 It was the kind of joy that had eluded him over his first two years at North Carolina.
 There were some moments as a freshman, but nothing quite like what he experienced in the Tar Heels’ season-opening 76-65 victory over Notre Dame at the Smith Center.

 Now, Platek wasn’t unhappy at Carolina.
-He loves is teammates, a sentiment that was easily reciprocated by them.
-He's all in with being a part of the iconic program.
-And he loves winning, which the Heels did 55 times the last two seasons, including owning a pair of ACC regular season titles.
+He loves his teammates, a sentiment that has easily been reciprocated by them.
+He's all in with being a part of the iconic program and he loves winning, which the Heels did 55 times the last two seasons, including capturing last season's ACC regular season title.

 But he wasn’t playing, especially last year.
 After averaging 7.5 minutes in all but one of UNC’s games as a freshman, Platek’s time on the floor decreased to 3.6 minutes and his production was cut in half to 1.1 points per contest.
 He was understandably frustrated, but he also knew opportunity was coming.